 Planning for Retirement

-Retirement may mean utilizing a 401(k), an employer-sponsored retirement plan that might help reduce the amount of saved money that ends up being taxable.
+One of the most popular and tax-efficient ways to save for retirement is by putting money into a 401(k), an employer-sponsored retirement plan that might help reduce the amount of saved money that ends up being taxable.

-Workers may also set up an IRA, which is a different type of retirement account that allows workers to save up to $6,000 per year, pre-tax ($7,000 for those age 50 or older).
+Workers may also set up an online IRA, which is a different type of retirement account.
+This account allows workers to save up to $6,000 per year, pre-tax ($7,000 for those age 50 or older).

-Workers may also consider using a brokerage account to invest their way toward retirement.

-An investment account doesn’t have the same tax-protections as a retirement account, but it could be a good option for those who are looking to save more than the annual limit a retirement account allows or who have extra income they want to put to good use.
+Workers may also consider using a brokerage account to accumulate funds for retirement.
+While an investment account doesn’t have the same tax-protections as a retirement account, it could be a good option for those who are looking to save more than the annual limit allowed in a retirement account.

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.